 Our services include a comprehensive consultation to help identify the missing pieces and disconnected opportunities.
-Our goal is to get you connected to federal funds, machinery, equipment, and information that will allow you to solve complex problems that benefit your community, advancing the needs of the most vulnerable of the population.
+Our goal is to get you connected to surplus property, machinery, equipment, and information that will allow you to solve complex problems that benefit your community, advancing the needs of the most vulnerable of the population.

 A sought-after expert in entrepreneurial humanitarian aid, often appearing on national TV and media outlets, Horan brings expertise in safe water solutions, chlorination programs, food security innovations, and logistical ops.
 With more than 25 years of business and international relations expertise, he has helped shape OBI into a “Swiss-Army-knife” with its multifaceted ability to provide humanitarian aid, particularly in times of crisis and disaster as an emergency response provider.
 Horan was named to ‘The NonProfit Times’ list of “Power & Influence Top 50” following his innovative approach to Hurricane Katrina aid.

 Horan is committed to a “Loaves and Fishes Strategy” to leverage and multiply resources to bless as many people as possible and that has led to significant holistic projects such as raised-bed organic farming in Guatemala, solar-powered wells with drip irrigation in Kenya, 10-to-1 U.S. hunger relief delivery program, and fish ranching in Haiti.
 He has helped OBI to continue to be a leader in developing innovative, entrepreneurial and “ask-don’t tell” disaster response strategies that include: manufacturing liquid chlorine to tackle the Ebola and cholera crises; desalinating saltwater for typhoon victims in the Philippines; setting up brick factories and boat building projects to aid tsunami victims; and conducting a mosquito-eating fish program in post-Katrina Louisiana.